 Understanding AMC Entertainment's Unusual Options Activity

-Shares of AMC Entertainment (NYSE:AMC) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $43.71.
+Shares of AMC Entertainment (NYSE:AMC) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $52.43.

 - Sentiment: BULLISH